 was born in South Eastern Turkey and was very active in social issues in his community as a student.
 He moved to Switzerland to obtain his degree in Sociology from the University of Basel.
 In 1997, he moved to America, and has earned a Masters Degree in History, as well as a Masters in Nonprofit Management.
 In 2001, Mr. Demir helped found the Zakat Foundation and serves as its Executive Director.
 Zakat Foundation is a U.S.-based Muslim relief organization that provides immediate relief during and after disasters; building and supporting schools, orphanages and health clinics; supporting community development programs and micro-credit; and providing Ramadan Iftars and food distribution.
 Zakat has been selected as a Top 5 Finalist in Disaster Relief and International Aid.
 Demir lives near Chicago with his wife and four daughters.

 is a member of the Worker Center and sits on the Member Organizing Committee.
 After attending a Worker Rights Workshop and working with an organizer, she successfully resolved two different wage theft campaigns at former workplaces.
-Since then, Maria has become one of the most active Worker Center members.
+Since then, Garcia has become one of the most active Worker Center members.
 She has participated in coalition actions including the Fight for $15, and including traveling to Springfield to advocate for an increase in the state minimum wage.
-Maria is also an OSHA ergonomics and health & safety trainer.
+Garcia is also an OSHA ergonomics and health & safety trainer.
 She has connected Arise to local community groups and her children’s elementary school, where she is a Local School Council member, to host workshops.
 Maria brings her children to Arise actions and events to develop them as the next generation of social change leaders.

 Gerald Blake Hankerson